opus1993/pubrepo/content/post/2021-03-26-data-evangelist-part-5/index.md

 Opening paragraphs

+Recap the high points of the past several weeks

+A movement / a following

 Business leadership builds the strategy and targets.

 But they do not (and are not be expected to) have the technical acumen for every aspect of leading-edge AI.